If you don’t want to go out and you don’t want to go broke, here’s how to throw a New Year’s Eve party on a budget.

 And why just decorate your place when you can decorate your guests, too…

-Step 3: Ask he or she put just a little on everyone, boys and girls, over the course of the evening (those who resist shall be shunned and banned forever).
+Step 3: Ask your MUA to put just a little on everyone, boys and girls, over the course of the evening (those who resist shall be shunned and banned forever).

 Step 4: Turn an iPad into a photobooth and capture the glamour of your very first and very fabulous New Year’s Eve party.